 Blueberry Corn Salad with Honey Lime Vinaigrette is packed with fresh corn, blueberries, cilantro, red onion, and delicious honey lime vinaigrette.
-Jump to Recipe keyboard_arrow_down

 Blueberry Corn Salad with Honey Lime Vinaigrette brings together all the best summer flavors in a simple, picnic ready salad that is packed with flavor and full of bright, fresh fruits and vegetables.
+Serve it with Spice Rubbed Grilled Salmon or Pesto Chicken.

 Growing up in New England, we couldn’t wait for corn season to hit when we could find the most delicious, sweet corn at virtually every roadside farm stand.
 We’d stop on our way home, jump out to grab at least a dozen ears, and usually beg for a few pieces of homemade fudge.
 Then we would stuff our payment into a little wooden, honor system box, jump back in the car, and argue about who would be in charge of shucking it once we were home.